10 Best Herbal Teas For Oily Hair

 Table of Contents

-However, it is important to consult with a healthcare professional before incorporating aloe into your routine, especially if you have sensitive skin or existing health conditions.
+However, it is important to consult with a healthcare professional before incorporating this herbal remedy into your routine, especially if you have any existing medical conditions or are taking medications.

 2. Camellia sinensis